Max46656/PixivIllustPopularitySortAndFilter/README.md

 2. In Pixiv page,Set the number of pages processed and the favorite threshold.
 3. StartButton will prompt you with the favorite threshold and the number of pages processed.
 4. Click "GO!".

+## Notes
+* This script uses Pixiv's dynamic loading mechanism, so you need to keep the Pixiv page in view.
+* Do not open developer tools or resize the window during the script's execution.
+  Doing so may prevent some thumbnails from loading, causing the script to get stuck until it captures all thumbnails on the page.